Location map of maritime cultural assets

 once again take a leap forward.

-The NRIMCH plans to conduct underwater excavation surveys in the 2020s to revitalize global networks, converge new digital technologies, and pursue academic collaborations.
-Through exchange and cooperation with advanced institutions, The NRIMCH will adopt advanced technologies and take up technical endeavors, such as deep sea excavation, through exchange and cooperation with advanced institutions.
-The NRIMCH will accelerate the development and application of scientific excavation equipment, such as exploration equipment and underwater excavation robots, through continuous cooperation with domestic and foreign exchange institutions.
-Moreover, the NRIMCH will expand its scope of research through academic collaborations, including conservation science, archeology and art history.
+The NRIMH plans to conduct underwater excavation surveys in the 2020s to revitalize global networks, converge new digital technologies, and pursue academic collaborations.
+Through exchange and cooperation with advanced institutions, The NRIMH will adopt advanced technologies and take up technical endeavors, such as deep sea excavation, through exchange and cooperation with advanced institutions.
+The NRIMH will accelerate the development and application of scientific excavation equipment, such as exploration equipment and underwater excavation robots, through continuous cooperation with domestic and foreign exchange institutions.
+Moreover, the NRIMH will expand its scope of research through academic collaborations, including conservation science, archeology and art history.

 Name of discovery (location)